 You should be aware of the potential for heart problems and report any symptoms to your healthcare provider.
 Symptoms to report include:

-- New or worsening shortness of breath or cough.
+- New or worsening trouble breathing or cough.

 - Difficulty breathing when lying down.